cypress-io/cypress-documentation/source/api/commands/visit.md

 ***Provide an `onLoad` callback function***

-`onLoad` is called once your page has fires its `load` event.
+`onLoad` is called once your page has fired its `load` event.
 All of the scripts, stylesheets, html and other resources are guaranteed to be available at this point.

 ```javascript
 cy.visit('http://localhost:3000/#/users', {